Dr Andrea Furst

 Andrea has completed a Master of Sport and Exercise Psychology and a Doctorate in Philosophy (PhD) specialising in Sport Psychology (Optimism Training & Golf Performance).
 She is a member of the British and Australian Psychological Societies (BPS, APS).
-She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health & Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within United Kingdom.
+She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health and Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within the United Kingdom.

-Andrea’s motivation to work as a sport psychologist with high achievers, predominantly elite athletes, has much to do with her passion in seeing them take their sporting performance to the highest level.
+Andrea’s motivation to work as a sport psychologist with high achievers, predominantly elite athletes, has much to do with her passion for seeing them take their sporting performance to the highest level.
 As well as practicing skills specific to improving performance, areas that often need addressing in the world of high performance include depression, anxiety, eating disorders, injury rehabilitation, homesickness, and perfectionism.
-Andrea’s skillset is well equipped to assist all areas of personal improvement.
+Andrea’s skillset is well equipped to assist all areas of well-being and personal improvement.
 Optimal mental health is an aspiration we can all work towards.

 Organisations Andrea has worked with